 Craft and design projects in Denmark and abroad

-Funding for production, exhibitions, shows, trade fairs, seminars and communication projects concerning Danish craft and design in Denmark and abroad.
+Funding for projects for and with Danish craft and design in Denmark and abroad.

 Who may apply?